Dr Ellen Clarke

 Since then I've had two postdocs (in Vienna and in Oxford) and two children, before returning to Leeds as a Lecturer in Jan 2017.

-- Associate Editor, British Journal for the Philosophy of Science
+- Director of Centre for History and Philosophy of Science

 My research explores the metaphysics and epistemology of biological science, especially the ontology of the living world.
 It asks questions such as What biological objects are there and what sorts of things are they?
 Where does each end and another begin?
 How can we explain how they came into being?
 What role do the concepts we assign them play in evolutionary theory?
 I've applied these questions to species, organisms, genes, plants, bacteria, societies, symbioses ideas and more.

 I'm also interested in social ontology more broadly and in the social and political dimensions of the evolution of cooperation, whether it be cooperation between biological or social entities.